babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Integration.md

 * Use a ponderation of `A * insertions + B * deletions`, typically with `A > B > 0`, arguing that it's faster to review deleted code than added code.
 I'm not convinced that it's really the case – or worth going to such detail – but we might consider trying it in a future PR if we see that Danger warns too often about false positives

 * Ignore some files when computing the PR size, considering they don't play a significant role in estimating the PR _review time and complexity_.
 Here are some file types that we might consider ignoring when computing `insertions` and `deletions`: Snapshot files, Localization files, Assets (like images), ...
+(Note that this would complexify the implementation of the rule though, as we'd need to compute the number of additions and deletions ourselves by analyzing the diff file by file in the `Dangerfile` instead of direclty using the `insertions` and `deletions` metrics provided by the metadata)

 * Use `max(insertions, deletions) < 800` to consider the limit not on the sum of both metrics, but on either of these metrics separately (which is how some team members have interpreted our current informal limit so far, so it's worth clarifying if the limit is on the total or the max anyway).